Repositioning NASA software to accelerate science at global scale

 COMMUNICATION DESIGN

-Optimizing visuals for a science audience
+Optimizing visuals for understanding

 In later iterations, using lighter backgrounds afforded a refreshing differentiation from the product UI.
 Simple illustrations helped convey higher-level concepts and high-res geography photos supplemented context and atmosphere.